Download this series as a free eBook here.

 Over the past four months, we’ve spent time understanding why debt can spiral out of control and what it means when your accounts get handed over.
-We’ve looked at the cost of avoiding debt collectors and offered a strategy to pay back what you owe, possibly getting a discount on your outstanding debts.
+We’ve looked at the cost of avoiding debt collectors and offered a strategy to pay back what you owe, possibly getting a discount on your outstanding debt.

 This week, we are going to look at some behaviours that are trapping you in debt and what you can do to break these habits.